don-smith/eda-tshirt/README.md

 # EDA t-shirts

 The idea is to have some code on the new EDA t-shirts currently being designed.
-Inspired my [@ahdinosaur](https://github.com/ahdinosaur)'s [dishwashing instructions](dishwashing-instructions.jpg) and the little snippet below that [@don-smith](https://github.com/don-smith) did for an EDA ad image, the idea is that this code should be relevant to the EDA experience.
+Inspired my [@ahdinosaur](https://github.com/ahdinosaur)'s [dishwashing instructions](dishwashing-instructions.jpg) and the little snippet below I did for an EDA ad image, the idea is that this code should be relevant to the EDA experience.

 This is just a first draft and definitely too much.
 What should we add/remove?
 Please send pull requests!